markstringer-dti/markstringer-dti.github.io/dti.md

 ### Concepts
 #### Meetings

+There are four meetings.
+1. Stand up
+2. Planning
+3. Shown and Tell (or Sprint Showcase, or Sprint Demo)
+4. Retrospective

 ##### Stand up
 For me the power of Scrum is that it tells you to do some things.
 And they are very simple things - meetings.
 And it tells you to have some things and they are quite simple things - artefacts.